Nicarao people: Culture

 A pre-Columbian Nicarao effigy of a Techichi, Rivas, Nicaragua.

-Like most other Nahua groups, the Nicarao were agriculturalists, and cultivated maize, cacao, cotton, tomatoes, avocados, potatoes, squash, beans, and chili.
+Like most other Nahua groups, the Nicarao were agriculturalists, and cultivated maize, cacao, cotton, tomatoes, avocados, potatoes, squash, beans, chili and various fruits using the milpa system.
 Modern Nicaraos continue to be mainly farmers and agriculturalists and contribute to the cultivation of countless fruits and crops.
 In the Masaya department, cocoa production continues to be dominated by the Nicaraos.
 Chocolate was fundamental to pre-Columbian Nicarao culture as it was drunk during special ceremonies in addition to cocoa beans being used as their currency.
 The Nicarao also dined on various meats such as turkey, deer, iguana, mute dogs, and fish from the sea, rivers, lakes and lagoons.
-The Nicarao had elaborate markets and permanent temples indicating some level of expertise in architecture, which have since been completely destroyed by the Spanish.
+The Nicarao had elaborate markets (tianguez) and permanent temples (referred to by the Spanish as ochilobos, possibly referring to Huitzilopochtli) indicating some level of expertise in architecture, which have since been completely destroyed by the Spanish.
+Men were banned from entering markets, with the exception of virgins and slaves.
+Nicarao commoners were monogamous, but nobles practiced polygamy, though they designated one legitimate wife for the purpose of inheritance.

 In contrast to their central Mexican counterparts who strictly reserved cotton for high-status members of Aztec society, cotton clothing was an everyday commodity in Greater Nicoyan society for commoners, upper class, and lower class alike.
 Nicarao men wore traditional cotton ponchos as their daily wear, while the women wore cotton Huipiles.
 Furthermore, the Pacific coast of Nicaragua was a cotton-producing power in Mesoamerica due to its rich soil and immense bodies of water, which allowed the Nicaraos to grow excessive amounts of cotton which is a water-intensive crop.
 This combination of suitable lands with the abundance of water established cotton textiles as a common commodity rather than a luxury exclusive to the elite.